 Treatment of paper records

-The National Archives is not advising transferring bodies to undertake special treatment of records, such as deep-cleaning prior to transfer.
-Records held on deposit can continue to be managed in the usual way.
-However, we will consider any specific treatment concerns raised by places of deposit.
+The National Archives is not advising transferring bodies to take any specific precautions with respect to records, and asks that they continue to care for records in the usual way.
+Specific treatment concerns can be considered by The National Archives on a case-by-case basis.
+Records held on deposit should also continue to be managed in the usual way with reference to advice on quarantine periods and other information on resuming operations safely.
+Nevertheless, we will consider any specific treatment concerns raised by places of deposit.

 Coronavirus updates for government departments